nnorsek/nnorsek/README.md

 ### Hi there 👋

 I'm Nicholas.
 I love bulding websites and learning new languages.
-I am currently focusing on django with Python.
+I am currently focusing on Java.